treble37/video_streamer/NOTES_TO_READ.md

   Optional step: bower install ng-file-upload --save

 Step 4: You have to use your own Amazon S3 secret key information.
 See application.yml.example for the format.
 Substitute "xxx" with your own secret keys.
+For *s3_max_file_size* I set it to '50000000000' (i.e., 50 GB).

 Step 5: Enable CORS on Amazon with the following rule set (basically, the most permissive for demo purposes).